-3) Other specifications: 80 psi rating (more than adequate), inside diameter 25.33 inches, length of approximately 4000 feet.
+3) Other specifications: 80 psi rating (more than adequate), inside diameter 256.33 inches, length of approximately 4000 feet.

-4) The pipe has excellent flow characteristics and will handle 25 cfs during the 6 years of temporary installation and will pass 38 cfs for pipelines from each land owner needs to be filed.
-WFC is working on this detail.
-All users seemed to be happy with the permanent installed pipeline.
+4) The pipe has excellent flow characteristics and will handle 25 cfs during the 6 years of temporary installation and will pass 38 cfs for the permanent location.
+All takeoffs for irrigation in the permanent line will be based on a main pipe flow of 38 cfs.